ullas-jain/ullas-jain.github.io/_posts/2021-06-24-writing-custom-lint-in-android.md

 ---
 title: Writing your first custom lint.
-excerpt: To show warnings for the usages of a deprecated library.
+excerpt: Migrating a library to newer one is not a piece of cake.
+Showing lint warnings for the usages of a deprecated library could be considered as a first step.
 last_modified_at: 2021-06-24T09:45:06-05:00
 tags:
   - lint